ohbendy/Myanmar-font-resources/Languages.md

-## Languages supported by Burmese script
+## Languages supported by Myanmar script

 With __language__ tags for OpenType, ISO 639, BCP 47 and concatenated Harfbuzz language + script tags for HTML.